 Whilst working through support tickets with our support team, you may often be asked to run the "diagnostics script" for our team to be able to assist in troubleshooting.
-The diagnostics script command for RStudio Workbench looks like this:
+The diagnostics script command for Posit Workbench looks like this:

 sudo rstudio-server run-diagnostics